-Elizabeth is a thought-leader, innovator, strategist and coach who believes in people and our power to build a just and equitable world.
+Elizabeth is an innovator, strategist and coach who believes in people and our power to build a just and equitable world.
 She is the founder of Raymond Whittaker Design, LLC a consulting firm committed to equity-leadership and organizational development.

 With over 15 years of experience, she is known internationally for her warm, strategic and principled approach to leadership, coaching, institutional design and facilitation.
 Having trained and coached policy leaders, organizers, school and district leaders, philanthropists, non- profit professionals, political candidates and more, she centers her practice on deep listening, principled accountability, equity, integrity, empathy and impact.